moehriegitt/vastringify/README.md

    arguments never print, and never consume a `~` format, but always just return the stream error.

+ - `m` prints the (error) status of the referenced item.
+This is for custom printers, and it is encoded as `VA_MODE_STAT`.
+   The pre-defined data types have no error values and thus no error is printed.
+Retrieving the stream error using `va_error_t` is another topic, as it does not print anything.
+   The letter `m` is inspired by the GNU extension `%m`, which prints `strerror(errno)`, which this library does not support natively (to avoid depending on `<errno.h>`).

  - `~` prints `~` characters.
 By default, one is printed.
 The width gives the number of tildes, e.g. `~5~` prints `~~~~~`, and `~0~` prints nothing.  `~*~` reads the width from an